wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Earth.md

 Mask of the Moon (Earth 3/Water 1): Channeled flexible buff (HP/STA/ATK/DEF) to all allies Quilla's Cascade (Earth 4/Water 1): While channeled, buff or restore resources to allies when they receive buffs from another source (HP -> STA -> DEF -> ATK -> HP)

-Earth-Mother's Boon (Earth 4/Wood 1): While channeled, allies gain ATK/DEF/HP permanently
+Earth-Mother's Boon (Earth 4/Wood 1): For each empty skill in your skillset, gain HP/STA/ATK/DEF